oracle/weblogic-kubernetes-operator/kubernetes/samples/charts/voyager/README.md

 set('WeblogicPluginEnabled',true)
 ```
 ### 2. Update the frontendRules section Ingress resource.
-Replace the string 'weblogic-domain' with namespace of the WebLogic domain, the string 'domain1' with domain UID and the string 'adminserever' with name of the Admin server in the WebLogic domain.
+Replace the string 'weblogic-domain' with namespace of the WebLogic domain, the string 'domain1' with domain UID and the string 'adminserver' with name of the Administration server in the WebLogic domain.
 ```
 apiVersion: voyager.appscode.com/v1beta1
 kind: Ingress